El Casino Ballroom documentary

 A BRIEF HISTORY:

-The last survivor of an era of ballrooms that served Tucson’s Latino community (including the Del Rio, Bob’s Place, the Blue Moon, etc.), El Casino Ballroom has been a cultural Mecca for the whole community.
+The last survivor of an era of ballrooms that served Tucson’s Latino community (including the El Rio, Bob’s Place, the Blue Moon, Stardust, etc.), El Casino Ballroom has been a cultural Mecca for the whole community.

 The ballroom was built in 1947, the brainchild of amigos Ramon Siqueiros, Benjamin Jacobs and Adolfo Loustaunau.
 Loustaunau served as its first manager.
 In 1968 the landmark was purchased by the Latin American Social Club, whose prior office downtown was bulldozed as part of Tucson’s dubious “Urban Renewal” project.
 Since then El Casino Ballroom has been in the hands of the Latin American Social Club.